 The internet, just like television, radio, and movies, is a network-centric market susceptible to monopolization.
 As one company takes over a network or several, its exclusive control over a commodity can allow it to consolidate said control, provided if and when the government decides to intervene (which it always does).

 In his expansion of the Bell System, Theodore Vail introduced a connected network of telephone wires to the United States, ushering in a decades-long dominance over communications services.
-Vail’s slogan for a “One system, One Policy, Universal Service” brought with it a conquest which mirrored the likes of the-then relentless “sell or perish” model later adopted by Standard Oil.
+Vail’s slogan for a “One system, One Policy, Universal Service” brought with it a conquest which mirrored the likes of the-then relentless “buy or die” model previously adopted by Standard Oil.
 In a lot of ways similar to the business patterns we see today, any competitor could be bargained with or strategically annihilated.

 Regardless of Vail’s own competitor-stifling mastery of American telephony, citizens shared a deep appreciation for AT&T’s newfound network, much as we revere Google’s services today.